New Jalpaiguri–Alipurduar–Samuktala Road line: Locale

 The Dooars or the Himalayan foothills cover a stretch of about 140 km in the northern part of Jalpaiguri district between the Teesta and Sankosh rivers with fields, forests and tea gardens in the backdrop of low hills.
 Numerous mountain streams criss-cross the region.
 The Dooars are particularly notable for its forests and wild life sanctuaries – Gorumara National Park, Jaldapara National Park, Chapramari Wildlife Sanctuary, Chilapata Forests, and Buxa Tiger Reserve.
 The New Jalpaiguri–Alipurduar–Samuktala Road line runs through the area.
 It also runs through another sanctuary outside the Dooars – Mahananda Wildlife Sanctuary.

 Elephants

-As the line runs through deep forests, it faces problems with elephant herds.
+The line running through deep forests has taken a toll on elephant herds.
 A large number of elephants have been killed by speeding trains.
-There have been restrictions on the speed of trains, particularly at night, followed by protests by the local population.
+Following protests by the local population, restrictions have been placed on the speed of trains, particularly at night.

 Sikkim connection

 The construction of a new 44.4 km long Sevoke-Rangpo Railway Line from Sivok railway station in Sevoke on the New Jalpaiguri–Alipurduar–Samuktala Road line in West Bengal to Rangpo railway station in Rangpo, Sikkim commenced in 2010.
 The railway line up to Rangpo is expected to be completed in December 2023.
 In the second phase the line will be extended up to Gangtok, the capital of Sikkim.